Why Does My Dog Have Swollen Elbows and What Can I Do at Home?

 Both of these problems are easier to prevent than treat.

-- If you have a new puppy, purchase a thick bed for her to sleep on and if she has a favorite bone she likes to gnaw on, only give it to her when she is in her bed.
+- If you have a new puppy, purchase a thick bed for her to sleep on.
+If she has a favorite bone she likes to gnaw on, only give it to her when she is in her bed.

 - When you are eating dinner, teach her to lie down in her bed and wait for you to finish.
 If you are watching TV, praise her when she goes to her bed.